 Comfort is obviously a huge factor when choosing running socks.
 How the sock shapes around the foot is a big part of this, and like shoes, not every sock is a good match for every foot.

 Also key to comfort is the material and construction.
-We want to avoid socks that are made from abrasive materials, or have poorly located seams.
+We want to avoid socks that are made from abrasive materials or have poorly located seams.

-Cushioning isn’t necessary in all running socks and really comes down to personal preference.
+Cushioning isn’t necessary for all running socks and really comes down to personal preference.
 Runners more likely to opt for cushioning are those who need the extra padding to help with blisters or bruises, or those who run long distances or over rocky terrain.

 The material a running sock is made from plays a key role in both comfort and performance.

-High quality running socks are generally made from some combination of polyester, wool, nylon, spandex, elastic, and lycra.
+High-quality running socks are generally made from some combination of polyester, wool, nylon, spandex, elastic, and lycra.
 These materials are used as they are the best at wicking sweat and other moisture away from your skin, reducing the likelihood of blisters.